 |Reward: For sparring the Rock Troll children|

 After dealing with the children (one way or the other) Kargadd will show up, and he’s in a violent mood regardless of whether you slew or spared his offspring.
 As Ekundayo promised, Kargadd is a bruiser, although not significantly more powerful than other foes you may have faced.
-It gets multiple attacks per round, and its Attack bonus is high enough to ensure it has a good chance of hitting your tanks.
-Against less-well protected characters, Kargadd will chomp right through them.
+He gets multiple attacks per round, and his Attack bonus is high enough to ensure he has a good chance of hitting your tanks.
+Against less well-protected characters, Kargadd will chomp right through them.

 |Reward: For helping Ekundayo avenge his family|

 Kargadd’s corpse is just the first of the loot you’ll have access to now that the rock trolls have been dealt with.
 In the sunlit room you can find a chest containing a Potion of Cure Moderate Wounds along the southwestern wall.
 In the chamber Kargadd occupied you’ll find three cells along the northeastern wall.
 In the southern-most one [Trickery 20] you’ll find a chest containing two Scrolls of Divine Favor, a Potion of Fox’s Cunning three Potions of Barkskin, a Recipe: Seasoned Wings and Thighs and a Dwarven Helm Shard.
 Nice.
 Pass a [Perception 18] check and you’ll also find a floor tile you can search for a Scroll of Fireball and a Torag’s Pendant.
 In the northern cell you’ll find a sack [Perception 7] containing a Bronze Dwarven Key and another Torag’s Pendant among other less interesting loot.